 If you want a financial advisor that will create a personalized plan based on your account balances, appetite for risk, and goals, Betterment’s RetireGuide might be exactly what you need.

 If you’re looking at tax-advantaged accounts like IRAs, then this feature doesn’t really apply, because your account is already tax-advantaged.
 So when I roll over my 401(k), I won’t use this feature.

 However, if you have diligently maxed out your tax-advantaged accounts and have extra investable assets to put into a normal investing account, Betterment’s software makes sure you capitalize on any losses that you can use to offset your taxable income.
 This is done on a regular basis, as opposed to once a year as your human financial advisor might do.

 Smart Dividend Reinvestment and Fractional Shares

 When you receive dividends, those proceeds are first distributed to make sure your portfolio allocation is in line.
-So if you receive a dividend from a bond fund, instead of adding it to that bond fund, the software looks for an area where you might be low, say a stock fund, and automatically invests the money there.
+If you receive a dividend from a bond fund, the software looks for an area where you might be low (perhaps a stock fund) and automatically invests the money there.

 - Five-minute account setup

 - No account minimum

 Betterment is a great option for two segments of investors, in my opinion.
 I tend to fall into the first category.

 - Long-term passive investors with some financial knowledge.
 I call this group the “Planners and Forgetters.”
 These types of investors understand how to be patient with their money.
 They understand the concepts behind portfolio diversification and how fees impact long-term returns.